Methodology for creation and processing of a novel Transcript Normalization Tool in Cortex Application Screening and Review Platform

 - Core clerkships are offered over a variety of practice environments and geographies, even at the same medical school.

-International medical graduates (IMGs) face additional methodological limitations.
-While Thalamus builds with a focus of and commitment to product inclusivity, it was not possible to accurately provide normalized transcripts for many international schools for the 2025 cycle due to the limitations listed below.
-The initial population of this study included international medical schools with applicants that met the frequency threshold described in the methods section.
-This prototype emphasized accuracy and thus the focus was on schools where accurate results could be provided with high confidence.
+The population of this study included international medical schools with applicants that met the frequency threshold described in the methods section.
+The current implementation emphasizes accuracy and thus the focus is on schools where accurate results could be provided with high confidence.
 As there are thousands of medical schools globally, additional work is being done to incorporate more schools as the project expands.
 This is why we include the “View Transcript” link next to any grade we cannot aggregate, display or normalize.
-We strongly encourage program directors to consider all IMGs holistically, including those whose transcripts we are unable to normalize due to factors outside of the student’s control, which may include:
+We strongly encourage program directors to consider all applicants holistically, including those whose transcripts we are unable to normalize due to factors outside of the student’s control.

 - International medical schools often reflect even greater diversity in grading schema due to differing lengths of programs, non-standardized curricula, and variations in course content across years.